tonqa/JustType/README.md

         textView.textSuggestionDelegate = self;

-* When you implement this protocol it will be useful to set own suggestions for the current selected word by calling the following method on the textView / textField:
+* When you implement this protocol it will be useful to set own suggestions for the currently selected word by calling the following method on the textView / textField:

         [textView selectSuggestionByIndex: suggestionIndex];

+* If you want to turn the syntax highlighting off just use the following command on the textView / textField:

+        textView.isSyntaxHighlightingUsed = NO;

+* In the case you don't want to support the syntax completion you can also turn it off for the textView / textField:

+        textView.isSyntaxCompletionUsed = NO;

+* If you want to deactivate the visual help (arrows) which occur on top of the keyboard while swiping then you can switch them off:

+        [[JTKeyboardListener sharedInstance] setEnableVisualHelp:NO];

+* Note: You can use the JTTextView and JTTextField also as a stand-alone for syntax highlighting and completion  without intercepting gestures.
+You can do this by simply not adding the keyboard listener (from step 2) at all or turning it off again:

+        [[JTKeyboardListener sharedInstance] observeKeyboardGestures:NO];

 As a side note